Baking chips sold at Walmart recalled

 02/04/2023 AS, 02/04/2023 BS

 Consumers who purchased the affected product are urged to contact the company for a full refund.
-They can do so by completing a contact form at https://lilys.com/pages/contact-usExternal Link Disclaimer or by calling Lily’s consumer contact line at (877)587-0557.
+They can do so by completing a contact form or by calling Lily’s consumer contact line at (877)587-0557.